mandysulli/StrainSort_pipeline/README.md

 1. Get the strains used for x from the "All_strain_names.txt" file created by lineage_file_stepup.class and add unmapped to end
 2. Here the flag meta is being used.
 You can use corona for SARS-CoV-2 data
 3. Make sure threads and memory match the resources given
-4. Spades will output a folder with assembly files within it
+4. SPAdes will output a folder with assembly files within it

 ```
 mkdir /file/path/to/spades_outputs